One of Europe's most iconic stadiums, home of the famous "Yellow Wall"; top Dortmund tourist attractions include the German Football Museum.

 Considered the cultural heart of the Ruhr region, Dortmund was known purely for coal, steel and beer 50 years ago, but has evolved into a major tech hub, with a state-of-the-art university and a lively cultural scene.
 Borussia Dortmund are pretty good too!

-Built for the 1974 FIFA World Cup, the stadium has been renovated and enlarged several times since then.
+Built for the 1974 FIFA World Cup, the stadium has been renovated and enlarged several times throughout its history.
 It was a semi-final venue for the 2006 World Cup and has hosted many Germany matches.

 Celebrate Dortmund's industrial past